OPTIMISING & BOOSTING

 So no longer are these just kinetic energy recovery systems, but systems that also recover heat energy too.

 RELATED ELECTRIFICATION PRODUCTS

 FREQUENTLY ASKED QUESTIONS

 Yes, all our systems have been developed for use with the energy demands of the most arduous of conditions in mind.

 The key reason to source all components in an energy recovery system is that one supplier has responsibility for all aspects of performance.

-Yes, this is a key advantage of doing this; also making the system more energy efficient for example by minimising cable lengths.
+Yes, this is a key advantage of doing this; also energy efficiency by minimising cable lengths.

 As long as the cells are available, then they can be packaged and controlled via the battery management system (BMS).